NXT TakeOver: In Your House (2021): Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's NXT brand held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-While originally exclusive to the WWE Network, NXT TakeOver events also became available on traditional pay-per-view beginning with TakeOver 31 in October 2020, and then also on Peacock after the American version of the WWE Network merged under Peacock in March 2021.
-The 2021 TakeOver: In Your House was scheduled to be held on June 13, 2021, as the 35th NXT TakeOver event, as well as the second in the TakeOver: In Your House chronology, a subseries of TakeOvers that carry the In Your House name.
+NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
+In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
+While originally exclusive to the WWE Network, NXT TakeOver events also became available on traditional pay-per-view (PPV) beginning with TakeOver 31 in October 2020, and then also on Peacock after the American version of the WWE Network merged under Peacock in March 2021.
+Announced on May 11, 2021, the 2021 TakeOver: In Your House was scheduled to be held on June 13, 2021, as the 35th NXT TakeOver event, as well as the second annual event in the In Your House subseries of TakeOvers.

-In Your House was a series of monthly PPV shows that was held by the then-World Wrestling Federation (WWF, renamed to WWE in 2002) from May 1995 to February 1999.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
+In Your House was a series of monthly professional wrestling PPV events that was held by WWE from May 1995 to February 1999.
+They aired when the promotion was not holding one of its then-five major PPVs at the time (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
 The branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
 In Your House was revived in 2020 as an NXT TakeOver event, thus the 2021 event was the 29th event to carry the In Your House name.
-It was also the first In Your House to air on traditional pay-per-view since the February 1999 event as well as the first In Your House to air on Peacock—the 2020 TakeOver: In Your House only aired on the WWE Network.
+It was also the first In Your House to air on traditional PPV since the February 1999 event as well as the first In Your House to air on Peacock—the 2020 TakeOver: In Your House only aired on the WWE Network.